 It seems like when companies go under, the board members get rewarded and the people who are supposed to get the pensions or protections are left holding the bag, getting little to nothing.

-It’s frustrating and scary, but in cases like this, a bit of advanced planning and due diligence can do a lot for asset protection even if a brokerage, bank, or pension fails.
+It’s frustrating and scary, but in cases like this, a bit of planning and due diligence can do a lot for asset protection, even if a brokerage, bank, or pension fails.
 That’s because there are three main institutions that are designed specifically to protect consumers when these institutions go under.

-They won’t help you if the market experiences a downturn and you lose money (that's simply the risk you take when investing your money), but if the institution holding your money fails, they can provide a great deal of protection for people counting on their money being there when they need it.
+They won’t help you if the market experiences a downturn and you lose money (that's simply the risk you take when investing your money).
+But if the institution holding your money fails, they can provide a great deal of protection for people counting on their money being there when they need it.

 Here are three of the primary protections in place when it comes to savings and investments.

 The Securities Investor Protection Corporation (SIPC) is private insurance coverage for brokerage firms.
 The key to getting protection from the SIPC is to make sure whatever brokerage firm you are using is a member, because they only protect member firms.

 If you have a rainy day fund or retirement account at a member firm and the brokerage goes under, then you are guaranteed up to $500,000 in protections.

 But there are circumstances where this protection isn’t guaranteed, and this is important to know.